-Benefets for Teachers & Students
+Benefits for Teachers & Students

 Designed to meet Indiana Academic Standards for 4th grade social studies curriculum, the program is student friendly, and referenced for easy lesson planning.
 The easily accessible program for Indiana teachers and students appeals to a broad, statewide audience.
 The McAllister ArtSmart: Indiana Resource Center is located at the Art Museum of Greater Lafayette to accommodate on site lesson planning and research.

-Developments Within the Program
+Developments within the Program

-Thanks to a “Museums for America Grant” from the Institute for Museum and Library Services (IMLS), the Art Museum of Greater Lafayette has been able to update Art Smart: Indiana.
+Thanks to a “Museums for America Grant” from the Institute of Museum and Library Services (IMLS), the Art Museum of Greater Lafayette has been able to update ArtSmart: Indiana.
 With funding from the IMLS, the Art Museum, in collaboration with The Indianapolis Children’s Museum and the Purdue University Department of Curriculum and Instruction, updated ArtSmart: Indiana to an Internet web-based program with better quality images and content.
-The curriculum was expanded to include more contemporary artists and include women and minority artists.
+The curriculum was expanded to include more contemporary, women, and minority artists.

-Susan Chavers wrote the original program in 1986, and Professor Snott Schaffer, Purdue University, and Department of Educational Technology along with Dr. Jeff Patchen, Elsa Kramer, Leslie Power and Melissa Trumphy of The Children’s Museum in Indianapolis developed the web-based program.
+Susan Chavers wrote the original program in 1986, and Professor Schaffer, Purdue University, and Department of Educational Technology along with Dr. Jeff Patchen, Elsa Kramer, Leslie Power and Melissa Trumphy of The Children’s Museum in Indianapolis developed the web-based program.
 Kathy Trout wrote the art educational units according to the Indiana academic standards.

 Improvements are being made continually.
-In 2013 a new video and four new games were added to the website and in 2014 two new interactive kiosks were placed in the McAllister ArtSmart: Indiana Center to integrate ArtSmart: Indiana with Art Museum visitors' experience.
+In 2013, a new video and four new games were added to the website and in 2014 two new interactive kiosks were placed in the McAllister ArtSmart: Indiana Center to integrate ArtSmart: Indiana with Art Museum visitors' experience.